Scott Reeves

 • Last Call (Reeves)

-A blues with a twist – A Basie groove meets Monkish dissonance.
-The big band version is on Scott Reeves Jazz Orchestra release Portraits & Places, and a small group version on the Scott Reeves Quintet CD Shape Shifter.
-Moderate.
+A blues with a twist – A Basie groove meets Monkish dissonance; from Scott Reeves Jazz Orchestra release Portraits & Places, Moderate.

 • New Breed (Liebman, arr.
 Reeves)